 If you bill your clients by the hour, Toggl is going to save you a lot of headache.
 This time-tracking tool makes it easy for you to log your hours and add notes to your time log for easier reporting.
 It also comes in handy when you hire employees or contractors for your team, so you can review their workflow.

-TimeCamp is another great tool for tracking your hours worked on cases or for managing your own team members.
+TimeCamp is another great tool for time tracking for consultants.
+You can track your hours worked on cases or use it to manage other own team members.
 You can log your tasks, review your time spent on projects, and generate timesheets for your clients.
 When reviewing timesheets yourself, you can switch between a detailed, daily timesheet view or a calendar-like mode to skim through the activity of the week.